 Philippines' Duterte says 'never again' at Israel's Holocaust memorial

-Rodrigo Duterte is paying an official four-day visit to Israel, and officials on both sides have tried to play down his record of jarring invective.
+JERUSALEM – Philippines President Rodrigo Duterte, who once likened his crime-fighting policy to Hitler’s mass murders and then apologised for the comparison, on Monday laid a wreath to commemorate the Holocaust dead in Jerusalem.

-JERUSALEM - Philippines President Rodrigo Duterte, who has said he would be “happy to slaughter” his country’s drugs dealers on the scale of the Nazis’ Jewish genocide, on Monday, laid a wreath to commemorate the Holocaust dead in Jerusalem.
+During his visit to Yad Vashem, Israel’s Holocaust memorial and museum, Duterte stood alongside his daughter, Sara, whom he fathered with Elizabeth Abellana Zimmerman, his Jewish first wife, which by religious tradition makes Sara Jewish too.

-Standing alongside his daughter at the solemn Yad Vashem ceremony, Duterte kindled the eternal flame in the Hall of Remembrance before laying a wreath.
-Both then paused for a moment of reflection as Sara clasped her hands tightly.
+In a solemn ceremony, he kindled the eternal flame in the Hall of Remembrance and laid a wreath.

 Reading from what he wrote in the visitors’ book after the ceremony, Duterte said: “Never again.”